Available URAP Projects Beginning Fall 2015

 Dr. Catherine Sarisky earned a B. A. in chemistry from New College of Florida and a M. S. and Ph.
 D. in chemistry from the California Institute of Technology, where she worked on protein structure and design with Dr. Stephen Mayo.
-Her current research interests focus on the biosynthesis of purine molecules in archaea and in disease-causing microorganisms and the production of antibiotics by soil bacteria.
+Her current research interests are the biosynthesis of purine molecules in archaea and in disease-causing microorganisms and the production of antibiotics by soil bacteria.

-Investigations of Antibiotic Resistance in the Bacterium that Causes Tuberculosis
+Investigations into the Mechanisms of Antibiotic Resistance in Mycobacterium Tuberculosis

 Dr. Tim Johann, Chemistry

 Tuberculosis is a terrible disease that is responsible for more than one million deaths each year (World Health Organization).
 The management of this disease has been complicated by the infectious agent developing resistance to many of the antibiotics used to treat it.
 We aim to produce, purify, and characterize proteins that contribute to the various resistances demonstrated by this bacterium.
 By doing so, we hope to gain understanding that would help other research groups produce better antibiotics or use current antibiotics in a more effective manner.

 Dr. Johann received his B.A. from Hamline University in biology and chemistry.
 He earned his Ph.D. in chemistry from the California Institute of Technology (Caltech).
 He had a seven year career in biotechnology where he was a scientist, project manager, and the director of a research group.
 After leaving industry, he taught for four years at Radford University and is now pleased to be a member of the Roanoke College Department of Chemistry.
 His hobbies include cooking, reading science fiction, playing games with his 8 year old son, and reading to his 2 year old daughter.

 Dr. Gary Hollis, Chemistry